-2.8 New Requirement for 2024
+2.8 Indigenous Foundational Knowledge Requirement

-Recognizing the importance of building knowledge and skills for future physicians to work with Indigenous people in safe ways has led to new requirements.
-Baseline knowledge as students enter medical school is critically important and as such, this year we will require that all applicants complete the online University of Alberta Faculty of Native Studies Indigenous Canada Course.
-An attestation is required and matriculants offered admission will be required to provide proof of course completion by the time of their matriculation July 1st, 2024.
-Proof of course completion can be provided by way of a screenshot of one's Coursera home screen of completed courses or by providing a course certificate.
+Recognizing the importance of building knowledge and skills for future physicians to work with Indigenous peoples in safe ways has led to new requirements.
+Baseline knowledge as students enter medical school is critically important and as such, all applicants choosing to accept an offer of admission to the MD Program must complete an Indigenous education requirement.